 You’ll need Caron Simply Soft (100% Acrylic, #4 Worsted weight yarn) or any yarn of similar weight would work.
 Maybe you have suitable yarn in your stash?

-If you’re looking for a summer sweater with a difference, this definitely fits the bill!
+If you’re looking for summer layering with a difference, this definitely fits the bill!

-This lacy crochet sweater top from Jenny and Teddy is a free, beginner-friendly pattern for a colour-block sweater.
+This lacy crochet top from Jenny and Teddy is a free, beginner-friendly pattern that uses colour-block.

 Lightweight and airy, this top features a simple construction with no shaping that is made from basic rectangles.